Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: NetworkX Implementation

-The Fruchterman--Reingold algorithm~\cite{fruchtermanGraphDrawingForcedirected1991} is the original force-directed algorithm and the most standard approach for the FR force model.
-The pseudo-code of the FR algorithm is shown in \cref{alg:fr}, which can be regarded as a variant of gradient (steepest) descent method with the function $f_i$ in \cref{eq:fi}~\cite{tunkelang1999numerical}.
+The simulation-based algorithm, known as the Fruchterman--Reingold algorithm~\citep{fruchtermanGraphDrawingForcedirected1991}, is the original and most standard approach to obtain the equilibrium state of the force model.
+The pseudo-code is shown in \cref{alg:fr}, which is a variant of the gradient (steepest) descent method with the function $\Phi_{i}$ in \cref{eq:fi}~\citep{tunkelang1999numerical}.

-The \cref{alg:fr} is based on the original code~\cite{fruchtermanGraphDrawingForcedirected1991} and implementation in NetworkX~\cite{hagberg2008exploring} with some omitted details.
-The initial placement $X$ is often drawn from a uniform distribution on a unit square.
+\Cref{alg:fr} is based on the original pseudo-code~\citep{fruchtermanGraphDrawingForcedirected1991} and implementation in NetworkX~\citep{hagbergExploringNetworkStructure2008} with some omitted details.
+We typically draw the initial placement $X$ from a uniform distribution on $[0,1]^{2 \times n}$.
 The parameter $t$ denotes the temperature, which governs the stepsize along the steepest descent.
-As the temperature gradually decreases, the algorithm converges to a particular placement, though this placement is not necessarily the local optimum to the problem~\eqref{eq:fr}.
+As the temperature gradually decreases, the algorithm converges to a particular placement, which is not necessarily a local optimum of Problem~\eqref{prob:fr}.